Remembering the Jewish Community of

 When I began to research my Zaydie's hometown, I never expected to find any Holocaust impact upon our family, as I was unaware that my grandfather had extended family members who remained in Europe.
 I was surprised and saddened by what I learned.

-First, some now it is in the Republic of Belarus.
+First, some background information: “ZHET-el” is the Yiddish name of the town; in Russian, it is called Dyatlovo.
+At various times, Zhetel was under Polish, Russian, and German control; now it is in the Republic of Belarus.
 Zhetel is a small village, south of Grodno.
 Nearby towns are Lida, Novogrodek, and Slonim.

 Jews first settled in Zhetel in 1580.
 The town was the birthplace of Jacob of Dubno (the "Dubner Maggid") and Israel Meir ha-Kohen (the "Chofetz Chayim").

 In 1880, Zhetel had a Catholic church, a Russian Orthodox church, and two synagogues.
 In the 1920's, there were two churches and four synagogues with 3,450 Jews out of 4,600 people (75% of the population).
 Between 1939-1941, many Jewish refugees came to Zhetel from Western and Central Poland to escape the German invasion of WWII.
 By 1941, the Jewish population of Zhetel had increased to 4,500.

 Up until WWII, Zhetel was a vibrant Jewish community.
 There were two modern schools, a Tarbut school where Hebrew was taught and a Yiddish school.
 There were political organizations of many different parties, with Zionist groups in Zhetel producing some of the earliest pioneers to immigrate to Israel.
 There were various institutions for caring for the sick, for orphans, etc. There were Torah study groups including one for learning Mishna and one for learning Psalms.